deividAlfa/stm32_soldering_iron_controller/Readme_files/Operation.md

 If the entered temperature is more than 50ºC away from the target, the process will be aborted and you will have to adjust it manually.<br>
 This values have nothing to do with the Tip Settings calibration values!<br>
 These are for the tip, while this ones are only used for the calibration process.<br>
+Youy can cancel the process at any time by clicking the STOP button.<br>
   - **SETTINGS**<br>
 Here you can manually adjust the default calibration values.<br>
 This is an adjustment made to avoid burning the tip in the calibration process if your controller is reading are too far from target.<br>